Professor of History

 B.A., Keio University, Tokyo, Japan 1978

 Kawamura’s research focuses on the history of war, peace, and diplomacy in the Pacific World.
-She teaches the history of U.S. foreign relations, U.S.-East Asian relations, U.S. military history, and modern Japanese history.
+She teaches the history of the United States and the World, U.S. military history, World War II in the Pacific, and the Cold War.

 Kawamura is the author of Emperor Hirohito and the Pacific War (University of Washington Press, 2015), and Turbulence in the Pacific: Japanese–U.S. Relations during World War I (Praeger, 2000).
 She also coedited Building New Pathways to Peace (University of Washington Press, 2011) and Toward a Peaceable Future: Redefining Peace, Security and Kyosei from a Multidisciplinary Perspective (The Thomas S. Foley Institute of Public Policy and Public Service, Washington State University Press, 2005).